umccr/data-portal-apis/README.md

 ## Serverless

-> 🙋‍♂️ Above ☝️ sections are good enough for up and running Portal backend for local development purpose.
+> Above sections are good enough for up and running Portal backend for local development purpose.
 You can take on Serverless and Deployment sections below for, when you want to extend some aspect of Portal backend REST API or lambda functions and, deploying of those features.

 - First, install `serverless` CLI and its plugins dependencies:
 ```
 yarn install
+npx serverless --version
 ```

-> NOTE: if you want to install serverless cli globally, make sure to install specific version defined in `package.json` for example `yarn global add serverless@2.60.3`.
-Otherwise, highly recommend to use local _locked version_ through `npx` as follows.

 - You can `serverless` invoke or deploy from local.
 However, we favour [CodeBuild pipeline](buildspec.yml) for deploying into AWS dev/prod account environment.
 - Serverless deployment targets only to AWS.
 AWS account specific variables will be loaded from SSM Parameter Store of respective login session: